Electro-Lite/Unity-capture-the-point-app/README.md

 Very simple mobile app, works as capture point.
 Has pre-set teams and timer.
 This is a one night project.
 ## Use
- - devices intended but not limited to mobile devices
+ - intended but not limited to mobile devices
  - Install on as many devices as you want capture points.
  - Each second point is added to the holding team.
 Tap screen to swap team.
  - End after 15 min.